Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

-Home is where the heart is
+Home is where the heart is.

 Where the food is

-Where your family is
+Where is your family?

 Sitting in front of their houses at the crack of dawn ready to greet you as you step out onto your balcony

-Breathe in the crisp air
+Breathe in the crisp air.

 and the grass has never looked greener